Leaving a Doll's House: Life after Roth

 After the divorce, Bloom's most pressing concern was money.
 Out of financial necessity and against her inclinations, she accepted a part in CBS soap opera As the World Turns.
 Bloom also describes a reliance on anti-depressants in this period.
-She writes of discovering that Roth had begun a relationship with their mutual friend "Erda" (a pseudonym), during their marriage.
-This relationship lasted a few months beyond the ending of Roth and Bloom's marriage and Bloom writes of meeting Erda after a period of time had elapsed and discovering the similarities between both of their relationships with Roth, though Bloom's had lasted eighteen years with Erda "the process had simply accelerated".
+She writes of discovering that Roth began a relationship with their mutual friend "Erda" (a pseudonym) during their marriage.
+This relationship lasted a few months beyond the end of Roth and Bloom's marriage and Bloom writes of meeting Erda after some time elapsed and discovering the similarities between their relationships with Roth.
+Though Bloom's lasted eighteen years, with Erda "the process had simply accelerated".

 Bloom extensively analyzes her relationship with Roth.
 She notes his comment that his longest relationships tended to be with fatherless women.
-Bloom believes this not to be a coincidence as such women "gravitate towards emotionally unavailable men".
+Bloom believes this is not a coincidence as such women "gravitate towards emotionally unavailable men".
 She concludes "Notwithstanding our own professional achievements, there were undeveloped dark regions in us both that proved to be insurmountable obstacles."

-Bloom went on to appear in the 1995 Sylvester Stallone film Daylight, an experience she describes as "film-making at its harshest and least glamorous."
+Bloom later appeared in the 1995 Sylvester Stallone film Daylight, which she describes as "film-making at its harshest and least glamorous."